mdda/mdda.github.io/_posts/AI/2023-05-28-presentation-at-io-extended.md

 ---
-date: 2022-08-18
+date: 2023-05-28
 title:  "What’s New in AI & Machine Learning"
 tagline: Presentation
 category: AI
 tags:
 - Presentation
 - Machine Learning
-- Transformers
-- LaMDA
+- MediaPipe
-- JAX
+- TFLite
 layout: post
-published: true
+published: false
 ---
 {% include JB/setup %}

 ### Presentation Link

-I was asked to give the Machine Learning keynote at the [Singapore Google I/O Extended 2022](https://gdg.community.dev/events/details/google-gdg-singapore-presents-google-io-extended-singapore-2022/) event held in the Singapore Google Developer Space.
-While the event was held (finally) in-person, it was also recorded - and this post is just to point to the video and slide deck.
+I was asked to give the Machine Learning keynote at the [Singapore Google I/O Extended 2023](https://sites.google.com/view/ioe23-sg/home) event held in the Singapore Google Developer Space.

-I discussed 3 key topics that came up during the main I/O event:

-* Coral Micro Dev board
-* Language / Vision Models at Google (including LaMDA and Imagen)
-* JAX/Flax : A New ML Stack

-The [video from the event](https://www.youtube.com/watch?v=Kj9q6DVU8_M) is located in the [Google Developer Space YouTube Channel](https://www.youtube.com/channel/UCiwz4_tbGyDYE64TuKe5-0g).
+The meetup was titled "MediaPipe with a bit of Bard", and included 4 different demos of MediaPipe functionality:

+* Audio classification (showing the Google instant demo page)
+* Facial landmarks (using the Javascript version via Codepen)
+* Interactive Segmentation (using the Python notebook, migrated to Colab, and using Bard to fix the foreground/background mistake in Google's code)
+* Text Classification (showing how TFLite could be used to ~minify MobileBERT, and Bard could be used to generate sample data)

 <!--